Published: 11 June 2019

 The NIHR tracks research outputs from funded research projects and researchers throughout the research and for between 3 and 5 years afterwards.
 NIHR-funded researchers are expected to publish their main study findings in a peer-reviewed, open access journal.

-Five of our research programmes - Efficacy and Mechanism Evaluation (EME), Health Services and Delivery Research (HS&DR), Health Technology Assessment (HTA), Programme Grants for Applied Research (PGfAR) and Public Health Research (PHR) - also require researchers to publish a full account of their research project in the NIHR Journals Library.
+Six of our research programmes - Efficacy and Mechanism Evaluation (EME), Evidence Synthesis, Health Services and Delivery Research (HS&DR), Health Technology Assessment (HTA), Programme Grants for Applied Research (PGfAR) and Public Health Research (PHR) - also require researchers to publish a full account of their research project in the NIHR Journals Library.

 Key outcomes and trial protocols are to be made publicly available within 12 months from primary study completion.
 Clinical trial findings should be published in a peer-reviewed journal within 24 months from study completion.
 Read more in our policy on clinical trial registration and disclosure of results.

 Research outputs should appropriately acknowledge all NIHR funding and support received for the research and include the NIHR disclaimer.
 Outputs may display the ‘Funded by NIHR’ logo, where appropriate.